Briscoes skip divers get more than they bargained for

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Two dumpster divers were reprimanded by Dunedin police for digging for treasure in the Briscoes skip bin last night.
+Two dumpster divers were reprimanded by police for digging for treasure in a Briscoes skip bin last night.

-Senior Sergeant Anthony Bond, of Dunedin, said police were called to Crawford St at 12am after reports of two males going through the skip bin around the back of the Briscoes building.
+Senior Sergeant Anthony Bond said police were called to Crawford St in Dunedin at midnight after reports of two males going through the skip bin around the back of the Briscoes building.

 The 31-year-old and 32-year-old men were "trying to recover disposed of stock the store threw away".